GoogleChrome/web.dev/src/site/content/en/learn/design/theming/index.md

 {% endAside %}

 Providing a dark mode is just one example of adapting your site to suit your user's preferences.
-Next you'll learn how to make your adaptable to all sorts of [accessibility](/learn/design/accessibility/) considerations.
+Next you'll learn how to make your site adaptable to all sorts of [accessibility](/learn/design/accessibility/) considerations.

 {% Assessment 'theming' %}